Shaun O'Hara

-Shaun O'Hara (born June 23, 1977) is a former American football center who played in the National Football League (NFL) for eleven seasons.
-He played college football for Rutgers University.
-He began his professional career by signing as an undrafted free agent with the Cleveland Browns, and spent the majority of his NFL career with the New York Giants.
+Shaun O'Hara (born June 23, 1977) is an American former professional football player who was a center for 11 seasons in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights.
+He started in the NFL by signing as an undrafted free agent with the Cleveland Browns, and spent the majority of his career with the New York Giants.
 He was a three-time Pro Bowl selection.

-Early years
+Early life

 O'Hara grew up in Hillsborough Township, New Jersey and attended Hillsborough High School (New Jersey).
 He also spent some of his childhood in Medina, Ohio.

 College career

-He attended Rutgers University in New Jersey, where walked on and played for the Rutgers Scarlet Knights football team from 1995 to 1999.
+He attended Rutgers University in New Jersey, where he walked on and played for the Rutgers Scarlet Knights football team from 1995 to 1999.

 Professional career

-O'Hara's professional career began with the Cleveland Browns, where he played center and guard and after signing as a rookie free agent in 2000.
+O'Hara's career began with the Cleveland Browns, where he played center and guard and after signing as a rookie free agent in 2000.
 While a Brown, O'Hara started 38 of 54 games, including the final 34 that he played.
-He signed a three-year $5.4 million contract with the Giants on March 7, 2004 with the intention of playing Center, which he considers his more natural position, as well as to help bolster an offensive line that was often criticized as one of the problems in the Giants' 2003 season.
+He signed a three-year $5.4 million contract with the Giants on March 7, 2004, with the intention of playing center, which he considers his more natural position, as well as to help bolster an offensive line that was often criticized as one of the problems in the Giants' 2003 season.

-In his first year with the team, O'Hara's season was nearly ended by a case of athlete's foot, which developed into a staph infection, raising discussion about the incidences of staph in NFL locker rooms.
+In his first year with the team, O'Hara's season was nearly ended by a case of athlete's foot, which developed into a staph infection, raising discussion about the presence of staph in NFL locker rooms.

 O'Hara re-signed with the Giants in March 2007 keeping him off the free agent market, despite initial concerns about whether a deal was possible.
 The Giants' offensive line has been viewed by some as one of the keys to the team's success, which was cemented following Super Bowl XLII and in the leadup thereto, but was seen as early as 2005.

 Despite initial impressions that O'Hara was not a Pro Bowl caliber player, he was named a reserve in the 2008 Pro Bowl, named a starter in the 2009 Pro Bowl, and to the 2010 Pro Bowl, although he did not play due to injury.

 On July 28, 2011, he was released by the New York Giants.

 Shaun O'Hara officially announced his retirement as a New York Giant on September 3, 2012.
 He is now a color analyst for NFL Network and ESPN Radio, and a regular fill-in host for Good Morning Football.
+Since 2022, he has been the co-host of the Eli Manning Show on the Giants' Youtube channel.